-- 0 no food restriction due to fear of aversive consequences - 1 - - 2 mild food restriction of amount and/or variety due to fear of aversive consequences - 3 - - 4 moderate food restriction of amount and/or variety due to fear of aversive consequences - 5 - 6 extreme food restriction (e.g., no oral intake at all) due to fear of aversive consequences - 78.
-Over the past month, have you had feelings like a racing heart, sweaty hands, or feeling sick when you have seen something that reminded you of: being sick, choking, having an allergic reaction, or being in pain while eating?
+- 0 No food restriction due to fear of aversive consequences - 1 - - 2 Mild food restriction of amount and/or variety due to fear of aversive consequences - 3 - - 4 Moderate food restriction of amount and/or variety due to fear of aversive consequences - 5 - 6 extreme food restriction (e.g., no oral intake at all) due to fear of aversive consequences - 78.
+Over the past month have you experienced physical anxiety symptoms (e.g., racing heart, sweaty palms, nausea) when you have seen something that reminded you of: vomiting, choking, having an allergic reaction, or being in pain while eating?